UPCOMING ADVENTURES

 Photograhpy Notes

-The combination of forest and coastline allows for both wildlife and environmental compositions.
+The combination of forest and ocean allows for diverse imagery.

-This is a place where immersion defines the image.
+This is a place where environment and scale define the image.

 Things To Consider